SRohitMadhavan/Time-Series-Classification-Techniques/README.md

 ### Notebook 1 overview

--In notebook 1 try to cluster time series in an unsupervised manner (No labels, the models learns patterns from the data on its own).
+-In notebook 1 try to cluster time series in an unsupervised manner (labels are not present for the data points, the models learns patterns from the data on its own).

 -We generate our own time series dataset.